-Construction of Rutgers, Montgomery and Catherine Slips is complete leaving only the final design and construction of Peck Slip as open items within this activity.
-The revised schematic design of Peck Slip has been approved by LMDC and the community board.
-The revised project design was also approved by Landmarks Preservation Commission.
-During the quarter The New York City Department of Parks and Recreation (NYCDPR) worked on bid documents for Peck Slip.
-LMDC also continues to work on other environmental requirements in order to obtain all required regulatory agency approvals.
+Construction of Rutgers, Montgomery and Catherine Slips is complete leaving only the construction of Peck Slip as open items within this activity.
+During the quarter The New York City Department of Parks and Recreation (NYCDPR) completed the procurement phase of the Peck Slip project.
+The contract was awarded to the lowest bidder - JCC Construction and the Construction Order to Work has been issued for 1/27/2020.
 No reimbursement requests were paid this quarter.

 This Report Period Cumulative Actual Total / Expected

 Total Total

-of public facilities 0 19/4
+of public facilities 4 23/4

-of Non-business Organizations 0 8/2
+of Non-business 2 10/2